jacobm3/vault-install/README.md

 https://learn.hashicorp.com/tutorials/vault/getting-started-deploy#initializing-the-vault
 https://www.vaultproject.io/docs/commands/operator/init

-# Each Vault admin decrypts their unseal key
+## Each Vault admin decrypts their unseal key

+    # Save unseal key output to unseal.enc on the machine where you have your PGP key (run this command, paste the value, then hit enter, ctrl-d)
+    cat > unseal.enc

-    # Save unseal key output as a binary file
+    # Convert to a binary file
     base64 -d < unseal.enc > unseal.bin

     # Decrypt with pgp/gpg